Psilocybin: Early

 The use of psilocybin mushrooms in religious ceremonies dating back thousands of years is contested.
-Despite popular narratives portraying psychedelics as ancient, widespread, and primarily used by shamans for therapeutic healing, anthropological and historical research shows their traditional use was often limited, recent, and culturally specific, with modern Western interpretations largely shaped by idealization, tourism, and ideological agendas.
+Despite popular narratives portraying psychedelics as ancient, widespread, and primarily used by shamans for therapeutic healing, anthropological and historical research shows their traditional use was limited, recent, and culturally specific, with modern Western interpretations largely shaped by idealization, tourism, and ideological agendas.
 Reliable evidence shows that psilocybin mushrooms were used ritualistically in pre-Columbian Mexico but were otherwise rare, with most claims of ancient widespread use exaggerated or misinterpreted.

 It has been argued that the Tassili Mushroom Figure, discovered in Tassili, Algeria, is evidence of an early psilocybin-containing mushroom cult.
 6,000-year-old pictographs discovered near Villar del Humo, Spain, illustrate several mushrooms that have been argued to be Psilocybe hispanica, a hallucinogenic species native to the area.
 Some scholars have also interpreted archaeological artifacts from Mexico and the so-called Mayan "mushroom stones" of Guatemala as evidence of ritual and ceremonial use of psychoactive mushrooms in the Mayan and Aztec cultures.

 After Spanish conquistadors of the New World arrived in the 16th century, chroniclers reported mushroom use by the natives for ceremonial and religious purposes.
 According to the Dominican friar Diego Durán in The History of the Indies of New Spain (published c.
 1581), mushrooms were eaten in festivities conducted on the occasion of Aztec emperor Moctezuma II's accession to the throne in 1502.
 The Franciscan friar Bernardino de Sahagún wrote of witnessing mushroom use in the Florentine Codex (published 1545–1590), saying that some merchants celebrated upon returning from a successful business trip by consuming mushrooms to evoke revelatory visions.
 After the defeat of the Aztecs, the Spanish forbade traditional religious practices and rituals they considered "pagan idolatry", including ceremonial mushroom use.
 For the next four centuries, the Indians of Mesoamerica hid their use of entheogens from the Spanish authorities.

 Dozens of species of psychedelic mushrooms are found in Europe, but there is little documented usage of them in Old World history besides the use of Amanita muscaria among Siberian peoples.
 The few existing accounts that mention psilocybin mushrooms typically lack sufficient information to allow species identification, focusing on their effects.
 For example, Flemish botanist Carolus Clusius (1526–1609) described the bolond gomba ("crazy mushroom"), used in rural Hungary to prepare love potions.
 English botanist John Parkinson included details about a "foolish mushroom" in his 1640 herbal Theatricum Botanicum.
 The first reliably documented report of intoxication with Psilocybe semilanceata—Europe's most common and widespread psychedelic mushroom—involved a British family in 1799, who prepared a meal with mushrooms they had picked in London's Green Park.